Tec2Med-Summit2024/backend/README.md

 # Backend App Tec2Med Summit
 This repository contains the **official version** of the Backend App Tec2Med Summit project.

-Any forks or derived versions may differ in functionality, stability, or quality.
-This project is intended to serve as a reliable reference for collaborators and users.
+Forks and derived works are permitted under the Apache License 2.0, but may differ in functionality, stability, or quality and are not endorsed by the original authors.

 ## Version
 **v1.0.0** – initial release.